 Drawing from life is rare for most high school students

-Drawing from life is hands down the number one, absolutely essential thing to do that essentially all high school students fail to do.
+Drawing from life is hands down the number one, absolutely essential thing to do that almost all high school students fail to do.

 Drawing from life takes patience and time